Unique Body ID’s for your Pages

 body#about h3 { color: red; }

 But how do you get that ID on the About page, but not on any other page?
-If you have your permalinks set up to show the page name, like http://yoursite.com/about/, you can use PHP to extract the “about” part of that URL.
+If you have your permalinks set up to show the page name, like http://example.com/about/, you can use PHP to extract the “about” part of the current permalink URL.

 Here is the magic: